nhoag/blog/source/_posts/2013-08-31-goaccess-log-analysis.markdown

 Working at [Acquia](http://www.acquia.com/), we do diagnostic work with log files across lots of servers, web applications, and stack technologies.
 To aid our efforts at log analysis, I started a GoAccess [shell plugin](https://github.com/nhoag/goaccess-plugin) to enable traversing various servers and types of log files using aliased GoAccess commands over secure ssh tunnels.

-At first I was a little disappointed at the limitations of the GoAcess project, but the simplicity leaves a lot of room for enxtensibility.
+At first I was a little disappointed at the limitations of the GoAcess project, but the simplicity leaves a lot of room for extensibility.